2025

 - Description: IRSEC is RITSEC‘s beginner-friendly Red/Blue competition.
 IRSeC is typically hosted in the early fall at RIT.
 With IRSeC, RITSEC aims to provide RIT students with some initial defensive and incident response experience.
 IRSeC also features an entirely student-run Red Team comprised of RITSEC members.

-- Team members: Bradley Harker, Michael Moore, and Domenic
+- Team: Intelligen’t – Bradley Harker, Michael Moore, Domenic, and Olivia Gallucci

 - Rank: 7th

-- Team members: Bradley Harker, Lukas Harris, Michael Moore, and Domenic
+- Team: Intelligen’t – Bradley Harker, Lukas Harris, Michael Moore, Domenic, and Olivia Gallucci

 - Rank: 11th out of approximately 2000 teams.